 Applications can cover whole or partial costs of training costs and conferences, including travel and accommodation.
 We rely on donations to enable us to continue to provide this important financial support.

 In 2021, Day One awarded funding of £4,500 to enable three clinical psychologists at Leeds Teaching Hospitals Trust to undertake training in Eye Movement Desensitisation and Reprocessing (EMDR) by the European Association.

 EMDR is a psychological treatment method recommended by NICE for the treatment of PTSD.
 It is also proven to help lessen anxiety, depression and phantom limb pain which often arise following a traumatic injury.
 It is used by counsellors, therapists, psychotherapists, psychologists and psychiatrists and has proven effective as a way of lessening the intensity of the distress caused by memories of traumatic accidents and events.

 The availability of EMDR therapy to inpatients and outpatients of the Major Trauma Centre at Leeds Teaching Hospitals has been inconsistent and some patients had a long waiting time.
-The training funded by Day One will enable all patients suffering the effects of psychological trauma as a result of their traumatic injury to access this highly effective treatment.
+The training funded by Day One has enabled all patients suffering the effects of psychological trauma as a result of their traumatic injury to access this highly effective treatment more readily.